lucyannewinder/Lundy_thermal/README.md

 ### Processed
 Contains processed data used in the analysis

-pedto19_new.csv is the pedigree data:
+pedto19_new.csv is the pedigree data processed in 01_data.R:
   - offspring = unique identifier for focal individual
   - Dam = unique identifier for mother
   - Sire = unique identifier for father